Bayesian Optimization by Kernel Regression and Density-based Exploration: Extended background on UCB-based baseline algorithms

-In this section, we provide additional definitions and configurations for the Gaussian process upper confidence bound (GP-UCB) and kernel regression upper confidence bound (KR-UCB) algorithms.
-These configurations are also utilized in our numerical experiments.
+This section presents extended background on two UCB-based baseline algorithms: the Gaussian process upper confidence bound (GP-UCB, \cref{alg:GP-UCB}) and the kernel regression upper confidence bound (KR-UCB, \cref{alg:KR-UCB}).
+We describe their respective surrogate models, acquisition functions, and optimization procedures.